rbckman/tarina/README.md

 Software
 --------
 A filmmaking dedicated video camera that focus on all tools to make a film from start to finnish, just with and within the camera.
 That means alot of features.
-Key features is to glue clips together, timelapse, voiceover and or music track recording on scenes, cut and copy and move clips around in your film.
-Backup to usb harddrive or to your own server.
-Auto correction is kept as a minimal guide. *Operator* is in control manually of shutter, iso, colors, audio levels and so on.
+Key features is to glue the selected clips together, making timelapses, voiceover and or music track recording, slo-mo recording, fast-forward recording, cut and copy and move clips around, backup to usb harddrive or your own server.
+Upload or stream to youtube or where ever.
+Auto correction is only kept as a minimal guide so *operator* is in full control of shutter, iso, colors, audio levels and so on.
 Connect with silent physical buttons, keyboard, http, ssh, ports, you choose.
 It's all there.
 Turn them all ON if so you desire.

 Installing
 ----------